emmajanedrews/base-template/_posts/2018-04-09-upgrade-your-homes-exterior-with-these-quick-tips.md

 If you haven’t kept up your home’s maintenance or you have doubts about its condition, you can always **get a home inspection done before listing** to give yourself peace of mind knowing it will sell without any issues.

 If you’d like more tips on how to upgrade your home’s exterior or you have any other real estate questions I can help you with, don’t hesitate to reach out to me.
-I’d be happy to assist you.<br>
+I’d be happy to assist you.